bedapub/bksnake/README.md

 ### "log" folder

-Contains several log file from various tools used by the pipeline.
+Contains several log files from analysis tools used by the pipeline.
 Mainly used for debugging purposes.

 ### "multiqc_data" folder

-Contains
+Output files from the [`MultiQC`](https://multiqc.info/docs/) tool with _RefSeq_ gene annotations (e.g. for Picard RNASeq metrics).

 ### "multiqc_data_ensembl" folder

+Output files from the [`MultiQC`](https://multiqc.info/docs/) tool with _Ensembl_ gene annotations (e.g. for Picard RNASeq metrics).

 ### "multiqc_report_ensembl.html" file

+HTML summary report from the [`MultiQC`](https://multiqc.info/docs/) tool based on _Ensembl_ genome annotations.

 ### "multiqc_report.html" file

+HTML summary report from the [`MultiQC`](https://multiqc.info/docs/) tool based on _RefSeq_ genome annotations.

 ### "qc" folder

-### "rulegraph.pdf" file
+Plots for quality control purposes.

+- `bioQC.pdf`: Heatmap representationg of the _BioQC_ enrichment scores for detecting detecting such tissue heterogeneity ([Zhang et al. 2017](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3661-2))
+- `bioQC_thr2.txt`: _BioQC_ enrichment scores above threshold 2
+- `bioQC.txt`: All _BioQC_ enrichment scores
+- `refseq_log2tpm_pca.pdf`: Plot of the main components from the principal component analysis on the basis of the _log2_-transformed normalized _RefSeq_ gene counts (log2tpm).
+- `refseq_log2tpm_pca.txt`: Coordinates of the components from the principal component analysis on the basis of the _log2_-transformed normalized _RefSeq_ gene counts (log2tpm).

-### "rulegraph.png" file
+### "rulegraph.pdf" and "rulegraph.png" files

+Graphical representation of the entire workflow.
+A directed acyclic graph, DAG, generated by [`Snakemake`](https://snakemake.readthedocs.io/en/stable/)

 ### "samples.txt" file

+Tab-delimited, human readable text file containing study and sample metadata in tabular form (one sample per line).

+### "unmapped" folder (optional)

+Contains unmapped sequencing reads in [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files.
+Only generated if the parameter `generate_unmapped` is `True` in the pipeline configuration.